 In sports, geography can change the always fragile perception meter.
 Pages can be turned.

 The face of the franchise for any team has to carry the team to wins and furthermore he has to be good enough to convince other talent to want to join him.
 The Mavs aren’t there yet.
-Yes, they pummeled an atrocious Lakers team but for Barnes to reach the altitude the Mavs want he has to be surrounded by an elite point guard and an explosive power forward, or at the very least, a quality three point defense team and not last in the league at stopping perimeter scorers.
+They are hoping for lottery magic despite having a max player in Barnes.

 |Then and Now||Points||FG%||3-Point%||Rebounds||Off.
 Rating|

 If he is not going to be an All-Star anytime soon, and he doesn’t make you better as far as wins and losses so a lot of his points are empty points, is his $24 million the best use of money?
 Say the Mavs sign an offer sheet for Julius Randle because they are desperate for a power forward and points in the paint.
 Is Barnes necessary?
 Is he worth what he is being paid?

 At the time, signing Barnes was a big deal.
 It checked a big box for the Mavs future.
 A max free agent is hard to come by but Barnes doesn’t have max free agent game.
 Harrison Barnes is a very good player and on some nights he is special.
 You can pencil him in for 17-19 points.
 But he doesn’t carry a team even though he is being paid to carry a team.